 2. Market Your Storefront

-With Prime Day’s increased demand comes increased competition among Amazon’s third-party sellers.
+With Amazon Prime Day’s increased demand comes increased competition among Amazon’s third-party sellers.
 After all, you want to make sure all the eager spenders find your listing(s) over someone else’s.
 To improve your chances of getting the traffic AND the sale, look into an Amazon Sponsored Product campaign.

 And to ensure you get the best possible ROI, consider using Sellozo, a fully-automated advertising platform that has helped hundreds of Amazon sellers decrease their advertising spend and increase their sales.